WoodwardTOwen/spotify_helper/README.md

 #### Version

-Pre Alpha - Not in a production worthy state
+Pre-Alpha 1.0.0

 ## Required

 Spotify application needs to be installed on the mobile device in order to use this application.

 In addition, please contact myself at woodwardtowen@gmail.com if you wish to use the application.
-This is due to the application still in 'Developer Mode' and has a max user base of 25 - Read more here: https://developer.spotify.com/documentation/web-api/concepts/quota-modes
+This is due to the application still in 'Developer Mode' and has a max user base of 25 - [Read more here](https://developer.spotify.com/documentation/web-api/concepts/quota-modes)

 Thanks!